orthodontic expanders

 crozat growth appliance

-The Crozat appliance looks similar to the ALF but it works a bit differently.
+The Crozat expander looks similar to the ALF but it works a bit differently.
 The Crozat is better at expanding the posterior palate than the ALF.
 The wire is typically a heavier gauge.
 The wire crosses accross the back part of the palate whereas the ALF passes behind the front part of the mouth.
 The Crozat like the ALF uses tongue pressure to promote jaw development.

 The Twin Block